mozilla/experiments-viewer/docs/api.md

 Query parameters:

-* `date` (optional): A date in ISO 8601 format.
-This date will be used to find the most recent prior data set.
+* `exp` (optional): This string will be used to find the experiment.
+If none provided this will default to the most recently added experiment.
 * `pop` (optional): A comma separated list of populations.
 If none provided, this will default to "All".